Barre/privaxy/README.md

 Privaxy is not limited by the browser’s APIs and can operate with any HTTP traffic, not only the traffic flowing from web browsers.

-Privaxy is also way more capable than DNS-based blockers as it is able to operate directly on URLs and to inject resources into web pages.
+Privaxy is also way more capable than DNS-based blockers (such as [AdGuard Home](https://github.com/AdguardTeam/AdGuardHome) or [PiHole](https://pi-hole.net/)) as it is able to operate directly on URLs and to inject resources into web pages.

 ## Features